Dolgarrog: The Gunpowder Plot

-A man privy to Guy Fawkes' Gunpowder Plot is said to have lived in the house Ardda'r Myneich (Monks Hill), whose ruins lie in the fields above the road between Porthlwyd and Dolgarrog bridges.
+A man privy to Guy Fawkes' Gunpowder Plot is said to have lived in the house Ardda'r Myneich (Monks Hill), whose ruins lie in the fields above the road between Porthllwyd and Dolgarrog bridges.
 Dr Thomas Williams (1550–1622), rector of St Peter's Church, Llanbedr-y-Cennin, was charged with having papist sympathies.
 He had warned Sir John Wynn of Gwydir to stay away from the Houses of Parliament on that fateful day.

 Industry

-Dolgarrog's industrialisation began in the 18th century with a flour mill on Porthlwyd river to crush corn for local farmers.
+Dolgarrog's industrialisation began in the 18th century with a flour mill on the Porth Llwyd river to crush corn for local farmers.
 There was also a woollen mill at Dolgarrog bridge and the Abbey mill.

-The successful Porthlwyd mill was expanded by John Lloyd, son of founder Richard Lloyd.
+The successful Porthllwyd mill was expanded by John Lloyd, son of founder Richard Lloyd.
 As well as grinding flour, he bought machines to make paper and flock for bedding.
-Paper from Porthlwyd supplied local printers, including John Jones, printer of Trefriw and later Llanrwst.
+Paper from Porthllwyd supplied local printers, including John Jones, printer of Trefriw and later Llanrwst.

-In 1885 the villagers wanted to start a school at Porthlwyd.
+In 1885 the villagers wanted to start a school at Porthllwyd.
 The old village of Dolgarrog appealed to Mr Robins, the then proprietor of the paper-mill.
 He let them turn a large empty room at the mill into a flourishing Sunday School, known locally as Ystafell y drws goch ("the room with the red door") to make sure the children did not wander into the mill workings.

 The Dolgarrog sawmill of John Williams also flourished.
 It exported hundreds of tons of wooden railway sleepers for the new railways between 1845 and 1865.
 When the first sod was cut for the Conway and Llanrwst Railway track on 25 August 1860, on Lord Newborough's land at Abbey, Dolgarrog, it was John Williams who supplied the sleepers.